stivale/stivale/STIVALE.md

 ## stivale header (.stivalehdr)

-The kernel executable shall have a section `.stivalehdr` which will contain the header that the bootloader will parse.
+The kernel executable shall have a section `.stivalehdr` which will contain, or an anchor pointing to, the header that the bootloader will parse.

 Said header looks like this:
 ```c